 How To Treat Hyperpigmentation

 Hyperpigmentation is a pretty common and usually harmless skin condition.
 It happens when the skin produces extra melanin in an area.
 Patches of skin then become darker than the surrounding skin in the area.
-This can occur in any area of the body and affect all skin types.
+This can occur in any area of the body and affects all skin types.
 There are a few different causes for this excess melanin production.
 But hyperpigmentation most often develops in areas that have a lot of sun exposure, like the face and hands.

 How To Treat Hyperpigmentation